Cuomo issues public apology in wake of scandal: ‘I never meant to offend anyone’

 Cuomo pledged his full cooperation with the state attorney general’s investigation and urged New Yorkers to "wait for the facts to come out."

-The 63-year-old Democrat is facing mounting calls to resign after three woman accused him of inappropriate behavior and scrutiny into his handling of nursing home deaths in the pandemic.
+The 63-year-old Democrat is facing mounting calls to resign after three woman accused him of inappropriate behavior.
+Lawmakers have also sought to check Cuomo’s power after officials began investigating how his administration handled nursing home COVID-19 death data.

 When asked by a reporter if he'd bend to political pressure and resign, Cuomo said he would not.

-"I wasn’t elected by politicians, I was elected by the people of New York.
+"I wasn’t elected by politicians.
+I was elected by the people of New York.
 I’m not going to resign.
 They elected me," Cuomo stated.
-This is a developing story.
-Please check back for updates.

-Cuomo issues public apology in wake of scandal: ‘I never meant to offend anyone’
+Anna Ruch, 33, Lindsey Boylan, 36, and Charlotte Bennett, 25, have come forward over the past week to accuse the governor of unwanted advances between December 2016 and June 2020.

+Cuomo said his apology Wednesday was directed at "the young woman who worked here," a reference to Bennett, a former aide, and to the people of New York.

-(ALBANY, N.Y.) -- New York Gov. Andrew Cuomo on Wednesday addressed the sexual assault allegations he's facing and apologized to his accusers.
+(WASHINGTON) — New York Gov. Andrew Cuomo on Wednesday addressed the sexual harassment scandal he's facing and apologized for his actions.

 He continued, "I never touched anyone inappropriately.
 I never meant to offend anyone or hurt anyone or cause anyone any pain."